 Since the 1930s, several hundred rhesus macaque monkeys have lived near Silver Springs tourist attractions in Ocala, Florida.

 Florida wildlife operators say they want to remove the Rome monkeys from Silver Spring State Park on the Silver River.
 One of Florida’s first tourist attractions, the park was once known for its natural vista and native wildlife.
 However, the biggest figure in the park for the last 3 years is its monkey.
-That’s right – Silver Spring State Park is home to at least 300 rhesus macaques, monkeys in southern and southeast Asia.
+That’s right – Silver Spring State Park is home to at least 300 rhesus macaques, and monkeys in southern and southeast Asia.

-Feral rhesus macaques are wild troupes of rhesus macaques published by researchers, zoos or private owners that have been able to survive and propagate in several locations in the United States.
+Feral rhesus macaques are wild troupes of rhesus macaques published by researchers, zoos, or private owners that have been able to survive and propagate in several locations in the United States.

 Silver Springs State Park

 In the spring of 7, a colony of rhesus macaques was established in Silver Springs, Florida.
 Monkeys were released by tour boat operator Colonel Toe to extend his jungle cruise ride.
-Location The story of the monkey that was released to enhance the scenes in the monkeys that were filmed in the area, is the only Tarzan movie that was filmed in the area, Tarzan of 1939 discovers a son!
+Location The story of the monkey that was released to enhance the scenes in the monkeys that were filmed in the area is the only Tarzan movie that was filmed in the area, Tarzan of 1939 discovers a son!
 There is no rhesus macaque in some parts due to the bad mood of the species.
 Monkeys still thrive on the Silver River.

-South Florida
+Monkeys in South Florida

 In southern Florida, rhesus and other monkey species have been found in various colonies, such as common squirrel monkeys and varlet monkeys.
 They are believed to have gained independence after destroying hurricanes at zoos and wildlife park opportunities, most notably Hurricane Andrew.